Knowledge sharing - 7 simple steps to streamline your team's efforts

 To tackle this you must have a way of capturing and sharing important know-how.
 By creating a system to capture and pass on individual expertise, you can be better prepared for unexpected situations.

-Even though the odds of winning the lottery are low, there's always a chance your employee might leave tomorrow for a better-paying job or improved conditions.
+Even though the odds of winning the lottery are low, there's always a chance your employee might leave tomorrow for a better-paying job or better conditions.

 On the other hand, companies that don't share knowledge face higher risks of inefficiency and wasting time.